ItzLevvie/MicrosoftTeams-msinternal/README.md

 ![image](https://user-images.githubusercontent.com/11600822/214407512-dc371d4c-9711-4fa2-ba23-3ab410fd7c9f.png)

 > **Note**:
-> As of Thursday, January 26, 2023, these builds are based on Electron 19 and may change in the future.
+> As of Friday, January 27, 2023, these builds are based on Electron 19 and may change in the future.

 > **Note**:
 > Installing these builds does not necessarily mean you will have access to new features.